 Some cats have never been around dogs or have already had a bad experience with them.
-Please remember it doesn’t matter if your dog is comfortable around the new cat–it’s the new cat who is having to adapt to the new situation.
-If it shows fear or stress, you’ll need to back up to an earlier step until the cat is relaxed again.
+Please remember it doesn’t matter if your dog is comfortable around the new cat–-it’s the new cat who is having to adapt to the new situation.
+If he or she shows fear or stress, you’ll need to back up to an earlier step until the cat is relaxed again.

 Include the dog in the eating and scent-switching techniques, above.
+The main thing is to avoid any chasing, which can set up the cat for fear and be hard to recover from.
 Then pick a room with you, a friend, the dog and the cat.
 To keep the cat’s fear level down, you’ll need to make sure the dog isn’t making big movements or noises.
 Leash the dog and keep it calm, or put it in a Down Stay, if it’s had training.

 Start with the home dog and new cat on opposite sides of the room, each with a person giving treats so they both associate good things with the new animal.
 Build up exposure to each other with many short visits so neither animal gets antsy.

-Once the cat is comfortable, allow it to approach the dog at its own pace, keeping the dog in the Down Stay.
+Once the cat is comfortable, allow he or she to approach the dog at its own pace, keeping the dog in the Down Stay.
 If the cat gets fearful or aggressive, you’re going too fast.
 Go back a couple of steps and start over.
 Repeat this process in small steps until they are clearly comfortable with each other.

 We hear people say, “My new cat attacked my dog.”
 Unless your cat is a 20-pound Maine Coon and your dog is a 2 pound Chihuahua, your cat was probably acting defensively, not offensively.
 If you let the dog get close enough for the cat to go into attack mode, you have already pushed the cat way past its fear threshold, triggering a fear response that will be hard to overcome.